heypoom/algo-practice/README.md

 - Best Time to Buy and Sell Stock III: I knew this must use DP with 2-dimensional array, but can't figure out how.

-- Task Scheduler: Can't figure out a way to solve this.

-- 416. Partition Equal Subset Sum: I tried using quick sum + iterate and pick a pivot, but did not work if there is more than 1 element in subarray.
-I know this is dynamic programming for sure, but did not know how to approach it.

 - 317. Shortest Distance from All Buildings: I know this is definitely a graph problem, but don't know how to approach it.

 ## Attempting